Quiet Biology

 Honest limitations

-Structural changes are slow and hard to measure.
+Terrain changes are slow and hard to measure.
 Adipose remodelling occurs over months.
 Mitochondrial population renewal is cumulative across cycles.
-These changes do not show up cleanly in any single monitoring panel measurement.
-The absence of a visible short-term signal is not evidence of absence of effect — it is a feature of the temporal depth at which structural modulation operates.
+Haematopoietic niche quality is not captured in standard monitoring panels.
+These changes do not show up cleanly in any single measurement.
+The absence of a visible short-term signal is not evidence of absence of effect — it is a feature of the temporal depth at which terrain-layer work operates.

 DeFronzo RA.
 Banting Lecture: from the triumvirate to the ominous octet: a new paradigm for the treatment of type 2 diabetes mellitus.
 Diabetes.
 2009;58(4):773–795.